 Charting nation's digital future

-5G, cloud computing and AI are all key elements in Thailand’s digital economy
+5G, cloud computing and AI seen as key elements in Thailand's digital economy

 5G, cloud computing and artificial intelligence (AI) will all be key elements in the infrastructure of the country's digital economy for the betterment of Thai people, the government said on Wednesday.